certara/pyDarwin/docs/Example6.rst

 	{user_dir}\pydarwin\{project_name}

-In either case, the folder names are given in the initial and final output to facilitate finding the files and debuggins.
+In either case, the folder names are given in the initial and final output to facilitate finding the files and debugging.

 The options file is given here: